dominictarr/crypto-bench/results.md

 >(y-axis shows total time taken, lower is better)

-This graph shows that crypto-js's pbkdf2 has non-linear performance. something is clearly wrong, as there is no reason this should not be linear. compared to crypto-js, the other libraries are not even on this scale.
+This graph shows that `crypto-js`'s `pbkdf2` has non-linear performance. something is clearly wrong, as there is no reason this should not be linear. compared to `crypto-js`, the other libraries are not even on this scale.

 ### Pbkdf(sha1), Iterations per Millisecond.